rexrainbow/phaser3-rex-notes/docs/docs/ui-menu.md

     - Properties of `item` parameter
         - `item.scene` : Scene of this menu object.
         - Other custom properties
-- `easeIn` : Scale up size when extend menu.
+- `easeIn` : Duration of expanding menu.
     - A number : Duration of ease, in milliseconds.
     - An object :
         - `easeIn.duration` : Duration of ease, in milliseconds.